zencart/documentation/content/dev/moduleSupport/base/languagedefines/_index.md

 return $define;
 ```

-Note: also if you want to provide a different tiile in the admin interface you can add something like
+Note: also if you want to provide a different title in the admin interface you can add something like

 `MODULE_PAYMENT_STRIPE_PAY_TEXT_TITLE_ADMIN' => 'Stripe Checkout(ADMIN)`